 One of them poses less of an actual danger, and more of a psychological one.
 It entails stunting of real-life communication skills, since communication via a smartphone or a computer creates a seeming safety barrier between the two parties.
 However, as personal communication shifts heavily online, teenagers may gradually lose the desire and the ability to go beyond the internet.
 Texting, IMing and snapchatting at the same time is pretty much a regular occurrence, and there are inherent hazards in this fact besides the deterioration of vision.

-Among the signs of real danger that parents need to be aware of in this realm are sexting and special acronym codes that should act as triggers of potential danger.
+Among the signs of real danger that parents need to be aware of in this realm are special acronym codes that should act as triggers of potential danger.
 While acronyms have been used on social media since its inception, and while there are many ones that offer no more than convenient shorthand, some are signs of questionable behavior.

 What’s behind these acronyms?